Groups for Adults

 $160 plus $30 supply fee

 For the beginner who wants to explore the personality of watercolor, this class focuses on learning basic techniques for bringing out its varied qualities.
 With an eye toward experimentation and exploration, we will finish with an original work after some trial and error!
-We will provide you with a basic set of good quality supplies to get you started.
+We will provide you with a basic set of good quality supplies to get you started for a $30 fee, or provide a list of supplies you will need to bring.

 Time: 6:30-9:30 pm